 - Better joint mobility

-While there are so many benefits to having an Anterior Hip Replacement surgery, not everyone is a candidate for it.
-Typically, the procedure is not recommended for obese patients, since the additional tissue may complicate finding the hip joint through such a small incision.
+While there are many benefits to having an anterior hip replacement surgery, not everyone is a candidate for it.
+Typically, the procedure is not recommended for obese patients since the additional tissue may complicate finding the hip joint through such a small incision.

 How Does Anterior Hip Replacement Work?

 Anterior hip replacement is one of the procedures we perform to help our patients get back to doing the things they love.

 The procedure is beneficial because it is minimally invasive and rehabilitation is much faster.

 If you’re considering having this procedure performed or have already decided to have it done, you may want to know how your surgeon will perform it.
 Here’s what you can expect:

 - The surgeon makes a small incision on the front of the hip

 - The surgeon will then move the patient’s muscles to the side (instead of cutting them) to access the hip joint